cvmullor/reference/README.md

 ```

 ### `-r` (references)
-Path to the folder containing the reference sequences (in fasta/fna format) that will be used for read mapping.
+Path to the folder containing the reference sequences (in FASTA format) that will be used for read mapping.

 ### `-s` (samples)
-Path to the folder containing the paired-end reads (in fastq format) that will be mapped against the different references.
+Path to the folder containing the paired-end reads (in FASTQ format) that will be mapped against the different references.

 ### `-t` (threads) [optional]
-Number of threads that BWA MEM will use for mapping step.
+Number of threads that BWA MEM will use for mapping.
 Default: 1

 ### `-q` (quality control) [optional]
 Path to the file containing the adapters to be removed during read quality processing.
 Quality trimming and filtering will also be performed.